 The collection consists primarily of philosophical works in English.
 Translations of relevant works are collected selectively.
 Reference materials and other bibliographic resources are collected as well.

 Date of publication

 Emphasis is on current imprints.
 New and revised editions are selectively purchased.
-Acquisitions of older materials are collected as needed.
+Older materials are collected as needed.

 Types of materials

-The following formats are collected, journal, monographs (e.g. books), conference proceedings with emphasis on research and academic oriented monographs and journals.
-North American university presses and several titles are received on approval and other materials are selected individually.
-Hardback copy of books are emphasized.
-The digital version (e.g. eBooks) of reference materials and anthologies are collected.
+The following formats are collected: journals, monographs (e.g. books), conference proceedings with emphasis on research and academic oriented monographs and journals.
+North American university presses and trade press titles are received on approval and other materials are selected individually.
+Digital versions (e.g. eBooks) of reference materials and anthologies are collected.

 Audio Visual materials (e.g. DVDs.) are purchased occasionally.